- About ISDE

 ISDE and Columbia University are proud to announce the launch of a new companion degree program for internationally-oriented sports industry professionals.

 This companion program is the only offering in the market created with an external industry perspective.
 As the program was developed, leading sports industry professionals and law firms were consulted in order to ascertain the skills and knowledge that students would need in order to best position themselves for employment upon graduation.
-Qualified students will earn two professional degrees – Columbia’s market-leading Master of Science (MSc) in Sports Management and ISDE’s innovative Master in Global Sports Law – over the course of 12 months of intensive classroom study in New York City, and another four to six months of hands-on internship experience with a leading sports organization in the United States, Europe or elsewhere.
+Qualified students will earn two professional degrees – Columbia’s market-leading Master of Science (MSc) in Sports Management and ISDE’s innovative Master in Global Sports Law – over the course of 10 months of intensive classroom study in New York City, and another three to four months of hands-on internship experience with a leading sports organization in the United States, Europe or elsewhere.
 (Longer internships may, in some cases, be possible with the agreement of the student and host organization.)

 Courses provide foundational instruction on the sports industry combined with specific training in sports (accounting, finance, marketing, personnel management, and analytics) and law (intellectual property law and alternative dispute resolution).

 Columbia/ISDE Companion Degree students enjoy the same academic and administrative benefits as all other full-time Columbia students.
 At the same time, they also benefit from the special academic content and proven placement services offered by ISDE.

 The program’s prestigious faculty represent many of the world’s top sporting organizations, including: